-Armed invasions of rental villas are the greatest crime concern.
-The typical scenario is criminals (two to five persons and typically armed with firearms, blunt weapons or machetes) break into an occupied villa, subdue their victims, collect all valuables including passports and electronics, possibly attempt to have a victim withdraw cash at an ATM, and then leave.
-Our estimates are that 2 to 4 of these villa invasions happen on Providenciales every year.
+Although uncommon, armed invasions of rental villas are the greatest crime concern.
+Our estimates are that 0 to 4 of these villa invasions happen on Providenciales every year.
 Staying in a hotel or resort will reduce this risk.
 Some villas have security guards or neighborhood patrols that lessen the likelihood of crime.